HaxeFlixel/flixel-docs/documentation/04_tutorials/11-10-winning-and-losing-and-menus.html.md

 ```
-title: "Part X:  Winning and Losing and Menus"
+title: "10 - Winning and Losing and Menus"
 ```

 Our game is really starting to come together!
 Now we need it to feel more like a 'game' with a win and lose scenario.
 For our (very simple) game, we'll just make it so that if you ever die in combat, you get a Game Over, and when you beat the boss enemy, you Win.
 Both of these conditions will take you to the same `FlxState` to show you your score and allow you to play again if you want.